alevel-petrenko/WPF_practice/README.md

 # Sorting application
-I Used several architectural patterns, several types of sorting (insertion, selection, quick).
+There are several architectural patterns, several types of sorting (insertion, selection, quick).
 UI is built on WPF.